 When the client becomes eligible for WV WORKS or SSI, Categorical Eligibility may apply.
 See Chapter 1.
-In addition, Food Stamps may be changed from an F number to an A, B, D, C or U number.

-When case circumstances change so that the benefit group becomes eligible for additional disregards or deductions, the Worker must make data system changes and determine if supplemental benefits are required.
+When case circumstances change so that the AG becomes eligible for additional disregards or deductions, the Worker must make data system changes and determine if supplemental benefits are required.
 See Chapters 10 and 23.

-3. Change In Benefit Group
+3. Change In AG

-The addition of an eligible individual to the benefit group is made effective the month after the change is reported.
+The addition of an eligible individual to the AG is made effective the month after the change is reported.
 When the data system deadline has passed, benefits are restored for the month following the month in which the change was reported.
 When the addition results in a decrease in benefits, it is effective the month after the change is reported if there is time to issue advance notice.
 If not, the change is effective 2 months after it occurs, but no claim is established unless the client failed to report in a timely manner, and this is the reason the change could not be made within 13 days.